davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 }
 ```

-On startup, if a node runs the bully algorithm and realizes it itself is the coordinator, it starts the server side of this remote method call interface, which it implements the same way we did for multithreading:
+On startup, if a node runs the bully algorithm and realizes it itself is the coordinator, it starts serving the remote method call interface, using our existing multithreaded implementation:

 ```java
 if (bullyAlgorithm(App.nodeIds) == App.myNodeId()) {